 - Seizures and hallucinations

-Short-Term and Long-Term Risks of Alcohol Use Disorder (or Alcoholism)
+Short-Term and Long-Term Effects of Alcoholism

 - Accidents and injuries (car crashes, drownings, burns, falls, etc.)